psygreg/fash/README.md

-# fash
+# Turbo Bash
-Fast BASH: a bash library for complex bash scripting.
+A bash library for complex bash scripting.

 ## Usage

-You may download `fash.lib` and modify it as needed.
+You may download `turbobash.lib` and modify it as needed.
 It is encouraged, if you make an addition that could have widespread usage outside of your scripts and applications, that you contribute to upstream.
-Summon its functionalities, as usual in bash, by the command `source /path/to/fash.lib`.
+Summon its functionalities, as usual in bash, by the command `source /path/to/turbobash.lib`.

 ## Features